Human Capital

 2. CATEGORY

 In this dataflow, the most common category is the total, as shown at the top of the list below, noting that the entire Excel file is restricted to the working age population, 15–64 years old.
 The first letter of the codes in the data key groups the categories into ‘super-categories’.
+Please refer to the Standard Industrial Classification version 5.

 • Age group: 15-64 years (Total) TOTAL